 - Photos the tree itself.

-We are currently receiving a significantly higher volume of tree requests than normal – please give us five (5) business days to respond to your request.
+We are currently receiving a significantly higher volume of tree requests than normal – please give us five (5) business days to respond to your initial request and an additional few weeks for an answer.

 Methods to Trim Trees: